Ministerial responsibilities of the Minister for Health and Social Services.

 - Oversight of Social Care Wales

-- Inspection of, and reporting on, the provision of social services by Local Authorities in Wales (via Care Inspectorate Wales), including joint reviews of social services and responding to reports
+- Inspection of, and reporting on, the provision of social services by Local Authorities (via Care Inspectorate Wales), including joint reviews of social services and responding to reports

 - Relationships with the Older People’s Commissioner for Wales